larsbrinkhoff/httptunnel/README.md

  3. FAQ
  4. README

-Having said that, here's a (possibly outdated) example:
+Having said that, here are some examples:
  * start httptunnel server:
   * At host REMOTE, start `hts` like this:
     `hts -F localhost:23 8888` (set up httptunnel server to listen on port 8888 and forward to localhost:23)